-The pastor of Catonsville's St. Agnes and its elementary school principal watched as the eighth grade girls' basketball team became the first group to use the new \$4 million parish center.
+The pastor of St. Agnes, Catonsville, and its elementary school principal watched as the eighth grade girls' basketball team became the first group to use the new \$4 million parish center.

 The team marveled at the spacious gymnasium as they tried to concentrate on practice.
 Their own giddiness was hard to disguise.